Christian Thought: Basic Christian beliefs and doctrines

 Who was John Wesley anyway?

 John Wesley (1703-1791) was an English cleric, theologian, and evangelist.
-He, along with his brother Charles Wesley, was instrumental in founding what became the Methodist Church.
+He and his brother Charles Wesley were instrumental in founding what became the Methodist Church.
 John Wesley was born in Epworth, Lincolnshire, England.
 He was an ordained minister in the Church of England (also known as the Anglican Church).

 Wesley is best known for his role in the Methodist revival.
 That began as a revitalization movement within the Church of England but eventually became a separate denomination.
 He traveled extensively throughout England, preaching to large crowds in open fields, marketplaces, and wherever people could gather to hear him.
-His preaching emphasized personal faith, holiness, and social justice.
+He preached about personal faith, holiness, and social justice.
 To promote spiritual growth and accountability among his followers, he organized societies and class meetings..

-Wesley was a prolific writer.
+Wesley left a literary legacy that is vast and enduring.
 His sermons, hymns, and theological writings continue to influence Christianity.
 The Methodist movement he helped start grew into one of the largest Protestant denominations in the world.
-Wesley's theological perspectives and teachings today shape the beliefs and practices of millions of Christians in a variety of denominations, including the Church of the Nazarene.
+Wesley's theological point of view and teachings today affect the beliefs and practices of millions of Christians in a variety of denominations, including the Church of the Nazarene.

 More on the Wesleyan theological tradition